 C6H8O7 + 3NaHCO3 —> Na3C6H5O7 + 3CO2 + 3H2O

 What are the indications that a chemical reaction has occurred?

 The production of gas and change in temperature.

 Make sure to test your mixture before giving it to others.

 What role does Epsom Salt Play?

 The Epsom salt is MgSO4 and is broken down in the presence of water into its ionic components magnesium and sulfate (a polyatomic ion).
 These are thought to be absorbed by the body and may help with muscle fatigue, but there’s more to that story.

 Why would magnesium help with muscle fatigue?

 By flushing out a substance known as lactic acid.
-When you exercise, the demand for energy increase.
+When you exercise, the demand for energy increases.
 We make energy through processes that require oxygen (preferred) and process that don’t (not preferred).
 When the energy demands are really high we use both of these pathways to try to keep up with demand, unfortunately, this results in lactic acid.